28 August 2025

 Áreios’s followers, the Arians (and don’t confuse ’em with Aryans), adopted his beliefs and spread them throughout Egypt and the rest of the Roman Empire. Áreios’s catchy worship songs definitely helped spread his ideas.
 Particularly the lines “There was a time when he wasn’t,” and “Before he was made, he wasn’t.”

 The Arians created a huge controversy in the church: Christians were kicking one another out of church over it, declaring one another heretics.
-After all, there was no official Christian doctrine.
+After all, there was no official Christian doctrine yet!
 Just various local bishops–some Arian, some not, picking a side for their individual churches, driving out any dissidents.

-“Begotten” may be the word the scriptures used, but since Jesus wasn’t created, it can’t mean created. ’Cause Jesus isn’t created; he’s the Creator.
-Jn 1.3 That’s why the council put “Begotten not made” into the creed.
+Therefore we can’t say Jesus was created; he’s the Creator.
+Jn 1.3 “Begotten” may be the word the scriptures used, but it can’t mean created when used to describe Jesus.
+That’s why the council put “Begotten not made” into their creed.
 Jesus became human, Jn 1.14 and suffered and died for us, and went to heaven and is coming back.
-But he was never made.
-He always existed.
-He’s God.
+But he was never made; he always existed.
+As God.

 What about the scriptures which indicate Jesus and the Father are One God, yet distinct from one another?
 Well obviously it’s a paradox.
 We don’t know precisely how the Father and Son (and don’t forget the Holy Spirit) are the One God.
 The bible never spells it out.
 All we can do is guess, and probably guess wrong.
 But we’re not going to err on the side of polytheism.
 God made it crystal clear he’s One.
 This creed wasn’t written to define the trinity; just say what the trinity isn’t.
 And he isn’t three gods.
 Or two.
 Jesus is God, not a separate creation.
 That’s that.